-- n the hostile action of any armed forces, insurrection or participation in a riot or civil commotion.

-- n any work for which you were compensated.

-- n participation in a criminal offence.
+- the hostile action of any armed forces, insurrection or participation in a riot or civil commotion. - any work for which you were compensated that was not done for the employer who is providing this plan. - participation in a criminal offence.